-Those with a solid background in legal administration can also complete a post-baccalaureate certificate or master's degree program in administration or paralegal studies.
-Students can also use the legal administration bachelor's program as preparation for law school.
+If you possess a solid background in legal administration, you may also complete a post-baccalaureate certificate or master's degree program in administration or paralegal studies.
+You can also use the legal administration bachelor's program as preparation for law school.

 Graduate Certificate in Legal Administration

-Post-baccalaureate certificate programs in legal administration serve students who don't want to complete a graduate degree or who hold a degree in another field.
-Some schools offer training that prepares students for paralegal certification.
+Post-baccalaureate certificate programs in legal administration may serve you well if you don't want to complete a graduate degree or if you hold a degree in another field.
+Some schools offer training that prepares you for paralegal certification.

-Certificate programs in legal administration require students to have completed a bachelor's degree.
+Certificate programs in legal administration require you to have completed a bachelor's degree.
 Some schools recommend law office or legal administration experience.
-Students without the necessary background might need to take introductory courses in computer science.
+Without the necessary background, you might need to take introductory courses in computer science.

-Some legal administration certificate programs allow students to select coursework to meet career needs, such as legal specialty education, paralegal studies or legal office management courses.
+Some legal administration certificate programs allow you to select coursework to meet career needs, such as legal specialty education, paralegal studies or legal office management courses.
 Common topics include: